DataDog/hiring-engineers/answers.md

 ## Visualizing Data

-In this section we will cover how we can visualise data from our Agents using dashboard.
+In this section we will cover how we can visualise data from our Agents using dashboards.
 These allow you to visually track, analyse, and display key performance metrics, which enable you to monitor the health of your infrastructure.
-We will look at creating our own custom dashboard to capute metrics around our Mysql database as well as our custom metric `my_metric`.
+We will look at creating our own custom dashboard to capture metrics around our Mysql database as well as our custom metric `my_metric`.
 Here we will utilise the **API** to create our dashboard as per the [Dashboard Documentation](https://docs.datadoghq.com/api/v1/dashboards/).

 ### Create Dashboard

-We will create the dashboard using the [python API](https://github.com/DataDog/datadogpy).
+We will create our dashboard using Datadogs [python API](https://github.com/DataDog/datadogpy).

-1) We need to install the Datalog libraries let's do this using pip
+1) We need to install the Datalog libraries let's do this using a package manager for python called [pip](https://pypi.org/project/pip/)

+> **Note:** If you havent already install pip3
 ```
+sudo apt install python3-pip
 pip3 install datadog
 ```